anuj-seth/anuj-seth.github.io/_drafts/railways-data-model.md

 ```
 My first instinct, after cursing the person who decided to use midnight as the dummy value, is to use nulls for arrival at origin or departure from destination.
 A null seems like a very reasonable choice here.
-Before we can put nulls in these columns  we have to drop some constraints.
+Before we can put nulls in these columns though, we have to drop some constraints.
 ```
 ALTER TABLE train_stations ALTER COLUMN arrival_time DROP NOT NULL;